sw-code/sw-code.github.io/_posts/2024-06-14-authz-openfga-introduction.md

 ### Recap of the Scenario with Jane and GlobeCorp

 Previously, we discussed the scenario involving Jane, an auditor at GlobeCorp.
-Jane had 'readonly' access to GlobeCorp's financial data and also held an admin role at EcoLife.
+Jane had `readonly` access to GlobeCorp's financial data and also held an admin role at EcoLife.
 This scenario sets the stage for testing complex permission structures to ensure they function correctly within the system.

 ![Relations](/assets/article_images/2024-06-14-authz-openfga-introduction/global-corp-2.png)